Skip to content

 Gaining input from a wide range of stakeholders is critically important and will help us develop a project that is able to anticipate, understand and address potential local impacts.

-We want to work closely with communities and organisations to develop an approach that minimises disruption and impact, and ensures work is delivered safely and efficiently.
+We want to continue to work closely with communities and organisations to develop an approach that minimises disruption and impact, and ensures work is delivered safely and efficiently

 We will listen closely to those who are interested or may be affected by Peak Cluster to hear their thoughts, views and suggestions and let you know how your feedback has shaped our thinking.